-1. The Grants Officer is charged with determining whether an applicant is sufficiently responsible to receive Federal financial assistance in accordance with the requirements established in 2 CFR §§ 200.205 (Federal awarding agency review of risk posed by applicants) and 200.207 (Specific conditions), as applicable.
+1. The Grants Officer is charged with determining whether an applicant is sufficiently responsible to receive Federal financial assistance in accordance with the requirements established in 2 CFR §§ 200.206 (Federal agency review of risk posed by applicants) and 200.208 (Specific conditions), as applicable.

-2. If sufficiently adverse factors about the applicant are discovered during the course of reviewing an application, the Grants Officer may, depending on their nature and severity:

-a.
-Not make the award;

-b.
-Delay the award until conditions are corrected; or

-c.
-Impose additional specific award conditions as needed, in accordance with 2 CFR § 200.207 (Specific conditions).

-3. In any instance where a Grants Officer intends to deny, or a program office fails to recommend, a grant or cooperative agreement to an applicant on the basis of pre-award concerns relating to the applicant's present responsibility, the applicant must be given notice of the Department's determination.
-In addition, per 2 CFR § 200.212 (Reporting a determination that a non-Federal entity is not gualified for a Federal award), the Grants Officer must determine if a report must also be made to the designated integrity and performance system accessible through SAM, currently the Federal Awardee Performance and Integrity Information System, (FAPIIS).
-Such a determination relates solely to the applicant's present responsibility and the particular award for which the determination is being made, and does not affect the applicant's eligibility for future awards.
-The notice to the applicant must provide the applicant an opportunity to submit information showing that the Department's determination is in error or otherwise warrants reconsideration.
+- 2. If sufficiently adverse factors about the applicant are discovered during the course of reviewing an application, the Grants Officer may, depending on their nature and severity: - a.
+Not make the award; - b.
+Delay the award until conditions are corrected; or - c.
+Impose additional specific award conditions as needed, in accordance with 2 CFR § 200.208 (Specific conditions). - 3.
+In any instance where a Grants Officer intends to deny, or a program office fails to recommend, Federal financial assistance to an applicant on the basis of pre-award concerns relating to the applicant's present responsibility, the applicant must be given notice of DOC's determination.
+In addition, per 2 CFR § 200.213 (Reporting a determination that an applicant is not qualified for a Federal award), the Grants Officer must determine if a report must also be made in the System for Award Management at SAM.gov.
+Such a determination relates solely to the applicant's present responsibility and the award for which the determination is being made and does not affect the applicant's eligibility for future awards.
+The notice to the applicant must provide the applicant with an opportunity to submit information showing that DOC's determination is in error or otherwise warrants reconsideration.
 Once an adverse determination has been made, an award may be made to the next appropriate applicant.
 Whenever a determination is made which will deny an award based on responsibility concerns, and the denial is part of a long-term plan to disqualify the applicant, DOC's formal debarment and suspension regulations (2 CFR Part 1326) must be followed.
 These regulations provide procedures for excluding organizations from participating in Federal procurement and nonprocurement activities on a government-wide basis.
-Failure to provide the appropriate procedures may expose DOC to a valid claim of de facto debarment based on an argument by the applicant that it has been denied due process of law.
-As a practical matter, government-wide debarment and suspension under 2 CFR Part 1326 is used only in the most serious cases, such as indictment for and/or conviction of criminal offenses.

-4. The Grants Officer may take any of the steps identified below if adverse information on the recipient, or any key individual associated with the recipient, reflects significantly and adversely on the recipient's honesty or financial integrity, and is discovered after an award is made:

-a.
-Require the removal of personnel from association with the management of and/or implementation of the project and require Grants Officer approval of personnel replacements; and b.
-Impose additional specific award conditions as needed, in accordance with 2 CFR § 200.207 (Specific conditions); or c.
+Failure to follow the appropriate procedures may expose DOC to a valid claim of de facto debarment based on an argument by the applicant that it has been denied due process of law. - 4.
+The Grants Officer may take any of the steps identified below if adverse information on the recipient, or any key individual associated with the recipient, reflects significantly and adversely on the recipient's honesty or financial integrity, and is discovered after an award is made: - a.
+Require the removal of personnel from association with the management of and/or implementation of the project and require Grants Officer approval of personnel replacements; and - b.
+Impose additional specific award conditions as needed, in accordance with 2 CFR § 200.208 (Specific conditions); or - c.
 Terminate or suspend the award until corrective action has been taken.
-Such action should be taken only after the recipient has been afforded adequate due process as noted in section G.3. of this chapter.

-d.
-Require the recipient to make other changes as appropriate.

-5. If any of the adverse factors set forth in this chapter are present, the Grants Officer shall document the official grants file to indicate the circumstances, the nature of the action taken, and the reason.
+Such action should be taken only after the recipient has been afforded adequate due process as noted in section G.3. of this chapter. - d.
+Require the recipient to make other changes as appropriate. - 5.
+If any of the adverse factors set forth in this chapter are present, the Grants Officer shall document the official award file to indicate the circumstances, the nature of the action taken, and the reason.